 Offering flexible working when you’re recruiting can also increase the number of potential candidates – some of those might be exceptionally talented and a real asset to your organisation but might not have applied if flexible working wasn’t on offer.

-It’s not just recruitment flexible working is good for – it can help staff retention too.
-As well as creating an overall impression that you’re a fair and flexible employer, it can also be used to keep talented existing staff whose personal circumstances might have changed and would leave if they couldn’t move to a more flexible working pattern.
+Flexible working isn't just good for recruitment – it can help staff retention too.
+As well as creating an overall impression that you’re a fair and flexible employer, it can help you keep talented staff whose personal circumstances might have changed and would leave if they couldn’t move to a more flexible working pattern.

-It also gives employees greater control over their own working schedule and can help reduce commute times.
-Recent train strikes have been a nightmare for workers commuting to London but being able to work remotely has meant work can still be done.
+It also gives employees greater control over their own working schedule and can help reduce commute times & avoid disruption on public transport, for example.

 Go one step further and start managing people, not paper, with Breathe's cloud-based, automated HR software.
 Take the pressure off employee admin by letting them check and request holiday, note sickness, track performance reviews and much more.